 Want to avoid this error?
 Try using a keyboard with grammar check for Android or iOS that recognizes this specific issue.
 These tools can spot the difference based on the surrounding words in your sentence.

-Why does autocorrect go rogue?
+Why does autocorrect still go rogue in 2026?

-Some classic examples I've encountered:
+Some classic examples that still haunt us:

 Lets talk about missing apostrophes.
 See what I did there?
 It should be "Let's" – and theres another one!
 Mobile users often skip apostrophes in contractions because they require an extra tap or keyboard switch.